Return to Koh Chang Beaches

 Far Southern End on the Street

-In the next little section heading towards Mercure Hideaway, there’s a laundry and minimart as well other good local diners including Nanny on either side of the road.
-The police box, an ATM and Preecha Seafood restaurant are opposite the hotel entrance.
-The bungalows and restaurant of Rock Inn straddle the start of the hill next door.
+In the next little section heading towards Mercure Hideaway, there’s a laundry and minimart as well other good local diners including Nanny (Issan) and the very popular Song Phi Nong (Thai) on either side of the road.
+The police box, an ATM and Preecha Seafood restaurant (if open) are opposite the hotel entrance.

 Summary – Bailan Beach